next-drought/ai-evaluation-workshops/workshops/odsc-2025-evaluation-playbook/solution/README.md

 The project provides several make commands to interact with the philosophical agent and run evaluations:

-## 1. Initialize Long-Term Memory
+## 1. Initialize Long-Term Memory (Prepare Data)

-Before using the agent, you need to initialize its long-term memory:
+Before using the agent, you need to initialize its long-term memory, which will populate the Qdrant vector database with relevant context:

 ```bash
 make create-long-term-memory